aiven/aiven-operator/docs/docs/resources/serviceuser.md

     When this block is present, the operator manages the full access-control scope it contains.
 See below for [nested schema](#spec.accessControl).
 - [`authSecretRef`](#spec.authSecretRef-property){: name='spec.authSecretRef-property'} (object).
 Authentication reference to Aiven token in a secret.
 See below for [nested schema](#spec.authSecretRef).
 - [`authentication`](#spec.authentication-property){: name='spec.authentication-property'} (string, Enum: `caching_sha2_password`, `mysql_native_password`).
 Authentication details.
 - [`connInfoSecretSource`](#spec.connInfoSecretSource-property){: name='spec.connInfoSecretSource-property'} (object).
-ConnInfoSecretSource allows specifying an existing secret to read credentials from.
-    The password from this secret will be used to modify the service user credentials.
+ConnInfoSecretSource declares the password the operator should enforce on the user.
+    Direct password changes in the database will be reverted on the next reconcile cycle.
+    To rotate, update the source secret.
+    When unset, the Operator does not manage the password: the target secret holds whatever password the Aiven API returns.
+    If the password is later changed directly in the database, the API returns an empty value and the target secret is emptied on the next reconcile.
-    Password must be 8-256 characters long as per Aiven API requirements.
+    Password must be 8-256 characters long.
-    This can be used to set passwords for new users or modify passwords for existing users (e.g., avnadmin).
-    The source secret is watched for changes, and reconciliation will be automatically triggered when the secret data is updated.
 See below for [nested schema](#spec.connInfoSecretSource).
 - [`connInfoSecretTarget`](#spec.connInfoSecretTarget-property){: name='spec.connInfoSecretTarget-property'} (object).
 Secret configuration.
 See below for [nested schema](#spec.connInfoSecretTarget).
 - [`connInfoSecretTargetDisabled`](#spec.connInfoSecretTargetDisabled-property){: name='spec.connInfoSecretTargetDisabled-property'} (boolean, Immutable).
 When true, the secret containing connection information will not be created, defaults to false.
 This field cannot be changed after resource creation.